 It does not require much CO2 or other nutrients, and it is very hardy, being able to survive in number of conditions.
 If you want a fast growing aquarium carpet plant that does not need much maintenance, HC is the way to go.

-Of course there are more than just 5 fast growing aquarium plants out there, but the ones listed above are what we feel are some of the fastest growing and the most popular.
+Of course there are more than just 5 fast growing aquarium plants out there (this is our top pick), but the ones listed above are what we feel are some of the fastest growing and the most popular.
 While some of them are fairly demanding, if you treat them right, they will grow to form a beautiful solid carpet along the floor of your aquarium.